Shadows-Puppet/CGL/README.md

 # CGL
-Learning PyGame using Conway's Game of Life
+Simple implementation of Conway's Game of Life using PyGame.